kakposoe/todos/README.md

 - Check if indexes are numeric
 - Check functions to see if 'check if' exists ??
 - Add 'No More tasks' if all task have been completed within group of tasks
-- Check if index exists when editing a task

 ## Version 2
 - Chain removal of events e.g. <code>todo remove 2 and 3 and 4 and 5</code>